Is your service available to others besides home sellers?

 Is there anything Mid-Atlantic Litter Cleanup Service won’t pick up?

-Should all home sellers purchase litter cleanup service?
+Should all home sellers purchase litter pickup service?

 You staged the photos of litter on your website, right?